A Memoir by

 Parched is a memoir about alcoholism as the human thirst for meaning gone awry.
-It's not a memoir of "recovery," it's a memoir of resurrection.
-It's not an "addiction memoir"; it's a memoir about a particular kind of sickness -- and healing -- of the human soul.
+It's a memoir of resurrection.
+It's a memoir about a particular kind of sickness -- and healing -- of the human soul.
 It's a book about a God so merciful that he welcomes all prodigal sons and daughters home.
 With jokes.

 Writer and comic Denis Leary says of Parched: